International Environmental and Sustainable Development Law

-This course examines international legal and institutional arrangements concerning the conservation and use of the environment.
+This module examines international legal and institutional arrangements concerning the conservation and use of the environment.
 It examines both theoretical and practical dimensions of these arrangements.

 - principles of international environmental law (such as the principle of common but differentiated responsibilities and the precautionary principle),

 - issues related to the protection of the environment from industrial activities (hazardous activities, wastes, air pollution);

 - issues related to the conservation of the environment (species, biological diversity);

 - questions related to compliance, effectiveness and the enforcement of international environmental law, including civil liability and compliance mechanisms; and